 Introduction and Scope: The purpose behind habitat assessment is to collect key physical data components that can assist in interpreting biological community results.
 For example, if biological community health is impaired in a water body, is habitat disturbance or water quality degradation responsible?

-Physical/Chemical Characterization
+Stream and River Physical/Chemical Characterization

 This sampling procedure requires specific training and demonstration of competency due to the expert judgment exercised during field sampling.
 It is recommended that individuals conducting this procedure train with DEP staff (via workshops and/or participating in field sampling).